Chopin etude No. 1, with fingerings for the left hand and exercises

 From my experience, it's a good rhythm of practice to alternately practise a piece for some weeks and then let it rest for some months.
 Thus, you can repeat many pieces often enough, the pieces can develop and you will have enough time left to learn new pieces.

-New pieces must be practised more, of course, but not in a row; practise new pieces alternately with pieces that you already know.
+New pieces or particularly difficult pieces must be practised more, of course, but not in a row; practise them alternately with pieces that you already know well.

 The next piano lesson is no reason to practise only for it all week.